WLOGSolutions/RSuite/docs/basic_workflow.md

 2017-09-23 17:49:08 INFO:rsuite:Zip file created: C:/Workplace/Projects/my_project/my_project_1.0x.zip
 ```

-You have crated file `my_project_1.0x.zip` that contains all information necessary to run your solution on a production environment.
+You have created the `my_project_1.0x.zip` file that contains all information necessary to run your solution on a production environment.

 # Step 14 - running deployment package

-To test if the deployment package is working you can extract `my_project_1.0x.zip` created in previous step in a new folder say `prod`.
+To test if the deployment package is working you can extract `my_project_1.0x.zip` created in the previous step in a new folder say `prod`.
 Now you can run your solution with the command

 ```bash